 - a.
-The PSF of any individual who is being or has been processed for an access authorization, whether active or terminated, shall contain the original or a copy of any document related to an investigation, including an investigative report prepared by a Federal investigative agency, or any documents, correspondence, or forms involving the individual subsequent to the initial access authorization action.
-The PSF shall be arranged so that administrative material is fastened to the left side and adjudicative material is fastened to the right side.
-Material on each side of the folder shall be arranged chronologically from bottom to top. - Administrative materials are memoranda and other correspondence relating to administration of the case, including requests for access authorizations; prescreening forms; notes to the file (except notes containing investigative or adjudicative data); requests to other offices for interviews; security advisory letters; suspension correspondence, notification letters, and responses thereto; correspondence relating to special access authorizations; security badge and briefing forms; Personnel Security Assurance Program-related documents; and similar data.
-A File Summary Sheet (DOE F 5631.16 or equivalent) shall be placed on top of all other material on the left side of the personnel security file. - c.
-Adjudicative materials are all investigative materials relating to the access authorization determination, including the questionnaire completed by the individual, fingerprint cards, release forms, and Security Acknowledgment; reports of investigation from any Federal agency or local law enforcement activity, the Office of the Inspector General, or contractor security personnel; documentation regarding security infractions; letters, memoranda, or notes to file containing investigative data; summaries of investigation; incident reports, reports of hospitalization or treatment for mental illness, substance abuse, or alcohol abuse; interview transcripts or summaries; letters of interrogatory to the individual and responses thereto; correspondence and reports relating to psychiatric and/or psychological evaluations; case evaluations; and any other material relating to the adjudication of the individual's eligibility for access authorization.
+The PSF of any individual who is being or has been processed for an access authorization, whether active or terminated, will contain the original or a copy of any document related to an investigation, including an investigative report prepared by a Federal investigative agency, or any documents, correspondence, or forms involving the individual subsequent to the initial access authorization action.
+The PSF will be arranged so that administrative material is fastened to the left side and adjudicative material is fastened to the right side.
+Material on each side of the folder will be arranged chronologically from bottom to top. - b.
+Administrative materials are memorandums and other correspondence relating to administration of the case, including requests for access authorizations; prescreening forms; notes to the file (except notes containing investigative or adjudicative data); requests to other offices for interviews; security advisory letters; suspension correspondence, notification letters, and responses thereto; correspondence relating to special access authorizations; security badge and briefing forms; Personnel Security Assurance Programrelated documents; and similar data.
+A File Summary Sheet (DOE F 5631.16 or equivalent) will be placed on top of all other material on the left side of the PSF. - c.
+Adjudicative materials are all investigative materials relating to the access authorization determination, including the questionnaire completed by the individual, fingerprint cards, release forms, and Security Acknowledgment; reports of investigation from any Federal agency or local law enforcement activity, the Office of the Inspector General, or contractor security personnel; documentation regarding security infractions; letters, memorandums, or notes to file containing investigative data; summaries of investigation; incident reports, reports of hospitalization or treatment for mental illness, substance abuse, or alcohol abuse; interview transcripts or summaries; letters of interrogatory to the individual and responses thereto; correspondence and reports relating to psychiatric and/or psychological evaluations; case evaluations; and any other material relating to the adjudication of the individual's eligibility for access authorization. - 23.
+RETENTION OF PERSONNEL SECURITY FILES.
+PSFs should be retained and disposed of in accordance with the approved National Archives and Records Administration (NARA)/DOE Record Schedule.
+The NARA approved schedule for these records calls for personnel security clearance files to be destroyed 10 years after the termination, discontinuance, or cancellation of a clearance or access authorization.